brbsix/debtool/README.md

 You can specify a destination filename as follows if you'd like (otherwise the script will generate a suitable one):

     debtool --build PACKAGEDIR package.deb

+After you've made changes, you can rapidly reinstall (purge then install) the indicated archive:

+    debtool --reinst package.deb

 License
 -------